 The importance of the computational analysis in immunology is increasing with recent advances in molecular and clinical immunology.
 These advances have resulted in accumulation of experimental data and in improved understanding of immunological processes.
-Immunological databases are growing in both size and complexity [18].
+Immunological databases are growing in both size and complexity [21].
 This complexity growth has roots in the combinatorial aspects of immunology: genes that encode products of the immune system are the most variable (polymorphic) gene super family of the organism.
 The immune system products interact with, and facilitate appropriate responses against, practically unlimited number of targets.
-The immune response targets include peptides derived from environmental-, microbial- or self-antigens.
-The discovery of specific targets of immune responses is important, but is becoming increasingly difficult as we learn more about the complexity of the domain.
-Computational models of immune interactions include those that utilize binding motifs quantitative matrices, artificial neural networks (Ann's), hidden Markov models (HMMs), and molecular modeling.
+The immune response targets include peptides derived from environmental-, microbial- or selfantigens.
+The discovery of specific targets of immune responses is important, but is becoming increasingly difficult as we learn more about the complexity of the domain. hidden Markov models (HMMs), and molecular modeling.
 Computational models have been used in immunology to a) minimize the number of experiments required for the determination of targets of immune responses, or b) to conduct large-scale computational simulations facilitating knowledge discovery when the experimental approach is not possible.
 Computational methods for data analysis and modeling in immunology must provide the ability to a) deal with fuzzy data, b) deal with incomplete data, c) tolerate noise and errors, and d) easily incorporate new data.